 The mantra “Sat Nam Wa-Hey Guru” in this song is believed to strengthen the nervous system and balance the brain.
-Download free copy here.
+Download a free copy here.

 Ok.
 Are you ready to do it?
 I love the way I feel each morning after I’m done with my cardio-meditation.
 It helps me set my day and I feel rejuvenated.
-I hope this post will inspire you get this feeling too!
+I hope this post will inspire you to get this feeling too!

 Let me know if you try it?
 We can support each other.